Funmioja/LITA-Capstone-Projects/README.md

 ## Goals of the Analysis
 - Calculate to Retrive the total sales for easch product category.
 - find the number of sales transactions in each region.
-- Determine total revenue by region.
+- find the highest-selling product by total sales value..
 - I will be working on this fill steps

 ## Calculate to Retrive the total sales for easch product category